Flying Solo on Honeymoon Island: Lessons Learned in Traveling Alone

 It wasn’t until recently that I said, F*%& it.
 My +1 is apparently lost in the Bermuda Triangle or undertaking a very extended journey across the Sahara.
 And so I went to Bora Bora by myself.
 Honeymoon island, party of one.

-In all of my alone time watching the fish swim in the crystal clear lagoon from the perch of my over-the-water bungalow dock I spent some time reflecting on what really stops many of us from solo travel—and why we should do it anyway.
+In all of my alone time watching the fish swim with the fishing sunglasses I recently bought(which you can click here to find), the crystal clear lagoon from the perch of my over-the-water bungalow dock I spent some time reflecting on what really stops many of us from solo travel—and why we should do it anyway.